May 10, 2018

 When considering aspect ratio, tire construction, and wheel diameter, you should always select your vehicle manufacturer’s recommended specifications to assure safe and optimal tire performance.
 Just as choosing a dependable, quality tire is important, it also necessary to choose one that is developed for the best performance given the weight and design of your vehicle.

-Type of Tire and Section Width
+Tire Code Part One: Tire Type and Section Width

 Type of Tire